Rebelzob/Morse-code-ruby/README.md

-# Metrics-webapp,
+# morse-code-decoder,
-Metrics webapp,
+Morse code decoder.
-This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that we will create making use of React and Redux.
+This is a project that is able to decode any Morse Code message into English understandable sentnce.

 <a name="readme-top"> </a>

 <div align="center">

-  <h3><b>Metrics webapp</b></h3>
+  <h3><b>Morse Code decoder</b></h3>

 </div>